KhushaliSamderiya/KhushaliSamderiya-Portfolio/README.md

 # KhushaliSamderiya-Portfolio
- This website is to showcase my portfolio
+ This website is to showcase my portfolio, and to explore and learn github.